The JOSS paper¶

 Good: An automated test suite hooked up to an external service such as Travis-CI or similar

-OK: Documented manual steps that can be followed to objectively check the expected functionality of the software (e.g. a sample input file to assert behaviour)
+OK: Documented manual steps that can be followed to objectively check the expected functionality of the software (e.g., a sample input file to assert behavior)